greuet/qmk_firmware/keyboards/handwired/typemechtrix/readme.md

 TypeMechTrix
 ===

-An handwired mechanical keyboard inspired by the Typematrix.
+An orthogonal handwired mechanical keyboard inspired by the Typematrix.
 Its layout is available [here](http://www.keyboard-layout-editor.com/#/gists/4110a75ecdb349b13e17).
+Its aim was to use Emacs easily, so that a Ctrl key is accessible with the right thumb while the spacebar is on the left thumb.

 Hardware Supported: Teensy 2

+Two connections with the teensy are available...

 To get the firmware for this keyboard:
      make handwired-typemechtrix